 You may take as many as two courses per semester (one course per summer session) using the CR/NC grading option.
 You can apply up to 18 hours of CR/NC grading toward the minimum you need for graduation.

 Not really.
 If you elect the CR/NC option, you'll need at least a C- to get credit for the course.
 If you think you're likely to get a grade lower than C, electing CR/NC will actually get you a less satisfactory result than taking the course for a letter grade.

-You may request application of this policy for a course in which you are currently enrolled if you previously enrolled in the same course and received a grade of C- or lower; you were not found guilty of an academic integrity infraction the first time you took the course; and the credit, topic, and grade mode are the same for both instances of the course.
+You may submit the application to use the grade replacement policy for a course in which you are currently enrolled if you previously enrolled in the same course and received a grade of C- or lower; you were not found guilty of an academic integrity infraction the first time you took the course; and the credit, topic, and grade mode are the same for both instances of the course.
 The original grade remains on your permanent record and is flagged with an “R” for “replacement.
 Only the grade in the second attempt will be included in calculation of your grade point average.
-You may only use grade replacement once for the same course (for example, if you took SPAN 103 in Spring, 2010 and earned a D, then reenrolled in SPAN 103 again in Spring, 2011 and applied and were approved to use the Spring, 2011 instance to replace the Spring, 2010 grade, you could not then enroll in SPAN 103 in Fall, 2011 and be approved to replace SPAN 103 from Spring, 2011).
+You may only use grade replacement once for the same course (for example, if you took SPAN 103 in Spring, 2013 and earned a D, then reenrolled in SPAN 103 again in Spring, 2014 and applied and were approved to use the Spring, 2014 instance to replace the Spring, 2013 grade, you could not then enroll in SPAN 103 in Fall, 2014 and be approved to replace SPAN 103 from Spring, 2014).